MissionSquad/mcp-github/README.md

 MCP Server for the GitHub API, enabling file operations, repository management, search functionality, and more.

 ## Mission Squad modifications
-- github pat is now dynamic per request and does not have to be included via environment variables
+- github pat is now dynamic per request and does not have to be included via environment variables, but still falls back to environment variables.
-- name: msq-mcp-github
+- name: mcp-github

 ### Features